 We walked toward the treeline, the heavy scent of the forest invading my senses as we drew closer.
 I loved the smell of pines, oaks, and elms and the abundant floral fragrances.

-The mewling came again and we ground to a halt, looking around the trees and flora.
+The mewling came again, and we stopped moving, looking around the trees and flora.
 Birds fluttered out of the trees and my head tilted upward, taking in the branches of the large oak in front of me.
 A tiny kitten peered over the limb, barely visible.

 Danu must have seen her at the same time.
 “How in the world did she get up there?”

 “Huh.
 I have no idea.”
 We continued to gaze upward at the baby feline.
 “A better question is, how are we going to get her down?”

 “You could climb up and get her.”
 Danu waved her arm as if giving me permission.

 Glancing down at my bare legs and arms, I could only imagine the scrapes that would cause.
 “Nope.
 Not gonna happen.”

 The kitten’s frantic meows came faster and louder as we stared at her.

 “Hey!
 You could use your magic to float her down.
 Right?”
 I couldn’t believe neither of us had thought of that already.

 “Yeah.
 I could try.
 But, you know, this would be a good time for you to practice.”